Motorcycle Road Worthy Certificates

 - Tail tidy /rear fender.
 Most tail tidy's or fender eliminators do not comply with VicRoads RWC requirements.
 If you do not have the original rear fender, we can usually supply a low cost solution.

 - After market exhausts.
-In most cases aftermarket exhast systems (including slip on mufflers) do not comply with VicRoads RWC requirements.
-Sometimes we are able to fit a low cost solution.
+In most cases aftermarket exhaust systems (including slip on mufflers) do not comply with VicRoads RWC requirements.
+In some cases we are able to fit a low cost solution.

 - Indicators must flash amber at a rate and between 60-120 times per minute.
 Indicators cannot be intergrated into the tailight.